 Remove the RC body to expose the wiring.
 Disconnect, inspect, and reconnect the wiring to make sure none of them are loose.
 Sometimes they rattle loose and just need a solid reconnection.

-RC car steers but won’t move?
-See my related article here
+Check out this article: RC car steers but won’t move?

 If that doesn’t work, inspect the wiring for any damage.
 If you have an old RC with corroded wires, you’ll need to replace them.